Amit0841/Library-Management-System/README.md

 - Borrowing and Returning: Facilitate book borrowing and returning processes.
 - Search Functionality: Easily search for books based on various criteria.
 - Reports and Analytics: Generate reports on book availability, user activity, etc.

+## OpenAI Chatbot Integration

+This project incorporates an AI-driven chatbot by OpenAI to augment user interaction and support within the library system.

+### Chatbot Features

+- **Conversational Interface:**  book recommendations, and general assistance.

+- **Personalized Recommendations:** Obtain tailored book suggestions based on reading preferences, genres, or specific titles.

 ## **Design Approach and Assumptions**